 The moon may also be a major factor in volcanic eruptions..
 Many studies have been conducted to see whether or not the moon is causing volcanoes on Earth, but they didn't find any direct relation..
 It could be an indirect factor; the moon is one factor, when it is combined with one or more other factors, a volcanic eruption takes place.

-The Moon of Jupiter Io: Studies have shown that the gravity of
+The Moon of Jupiter Io: Studies have shown that the

-and pull between Jupiter and the nearby moon Europa."
+gravitational push and pull between Jupiter and the nearby moon Europa."

 The case of the moon Io shows that volcanoes are caused by external factors; the Earth is no different.
 If they couldn't find a relation on Earth, it doesn't mean the relation doesn't exist.
 It simply means they couldn't find it.